auxsyo/Bandcamp-Yoinker/README.md

 # Bandcamp-Yoinker
 Yoinks bandcamp songs for free lul

-Bandcamp Yoinker abuses a how bandcamp streams there songs to download songs from artists for free.
+Bandcamp Yoinker abuses a how bandcamp streams their songs to download songs from artists for free.
 The quality wont be the best, but it is downloadable.

 # How To Use